DAY TWO | WEDNESDAY, FEBRUARY 27

 Tom Griffin, Sr. Director, Commercial Strategy & Execution, ENDOLOGIX, INC.

-Matt Switzer, CEO and Founder, HEALTHCARE SALES PERFORMANCE
+Pamela Switzer, Co-Founder, HEALTHCARE SALES PERFORMANCE

 Gopkiran Rao, Sr. Vice President, Strategy and GTM, MINDTICKLE